jjaranda13/8BP/README.md

 - GameExamples: Here i will upload games made with 8BP.
 There are several available games to learn and enjoy with them

- - "Mutant montoya" in honor of the classic "mutant monty") developed entirely in basic using the library.
+	- "Mutante montoya" in honor of the classic "mutant monty") developed entirely in basic using the library.
 With this game you can learn modifying it.
 	- "Anunnaki": an arcade game made in BASIC . it uses "massive logic" technique programmed in BASIC
 	- "nibiru": an arcade game with horizontal scroll, macrosequences, sprite routing, overwrite and massive logics
 	- "mini-pong": a simple , short game, easy to understand for beginners
 	- "mini-invaders": a simple , short game, easy to understand for beginners
+	- "Fresh fruits & vegetables": a platform scrolling game

 - DemoExamples: Here i will upload small demos with didactic examples made 8BP